-Our grower partners impart upon our years of knowledge about their land, connecting the present with the past, and grant us their permission to farm the site under their supervision.
+Our grower partners impart years of knowledge about their land, connecting the present with the past and permitting us to farm the site under their supervision.
 They lend an invaluable voice to our methods.
-As a testament to our mutual commitment, several of our grower partners offer their fruit exclusively to us, resulting in wines that designated as a “Monopole” that are only available from Ceritas.
+As a testament to our mutual commitment, several of our grower partners offer our fruit exclusively, resulting in wines designated as a “Monopole” only available from Ceritas.

 We, in turn, endeavor to bring forth the unique expression of each site.
-As with our winemaking, our attention is focused on the individual site’s needs, rather than a universal approach to all of the vineyards.
+Our winemaking, our attention is focused on the individual site’s needs rather than a universal approach to vineyards.

-We share a commitment to organic and sustainable farming methods, dictated by observation and empiricism, as opposed to prescriptive farming.
+Instead of prescriptive farming, we share a commitment to organic and sustainable farming methods dictated by observation and empiricism.
 With a particular penchant for dry farming and older vines, we are aligned with our grower partners in their appreciation for the high caliber of fruit produced by such sites.

-Unlike wineries that purchase fruit with minimal or no involvement in the vineyard, we prefer to be in the vineyards as often as possible, memorize every detail of each row, and wear the dirt.
-Farming with this level of intimacy allows us to better understand each site and its unique characteristics.
+Unlike wineries that purchase fruit with minimal or no involvement in the vineyard, we prefer to be in the vineyards as often as possible, memorize every row’s detail, and wear the dirt.
+Farming with this level of intimacy allows us to understand each site and its unique characteristics better.
 It also enables us to provide the greatest opportunity for the vines to experience and express each growing season.

-Our vineyards are focused on the coastal regions of the West Sonoma Coast and Santa Cruz Mountains for good reason.
-Here we see the greatest expression of vintage, site, and varietal.
+Our vineyards are focused on the coastal regions of the West Sonoma Coast and Santa Cruz Mountains for a good reason.
+Here we see the most significant vintage, site, and varietal expression.

 WEST SONOMA COAST

-The West Sonoma Coast is a dynamic growing area for Chardonnay and Pinot Noir.
-Here the land and ocean meet dramatically, 1000 foot hillsides seem to rise straight out of the Pacific Ocean and reveal their long history of two tectonic plates colliding with one another for millennia.
-Kaleidoscopic soils provide a unique set of soil-driven terroir characteristics and the oceanic fog permeates the vineyards daily.
-There a few areas in the world that are as unique as this for growing world-class wines.
+The West Sonoma Coast is a dynamic, growing area for Chardonnay and Pinot Noir.
+Here the land and ocean meet dramatically; hillsides seem to rise straight out of the Pacific Ocean and reveal their long history of two tectonic plates colliding with one another for millennia.
+Kaleidoscopic soils provide a unique set of soil-driven terroir characteristics, and the oceanic fog permeates the vineyards daily.
+A few areas in the world are as special as this for growing world-class wines.

 CUVEE ANNABELLE \ Monopole

-We source a small section of this vineyard which is planted using the revered Calera selection massale bud wood from the Ceritas Occidental Vineyard.
-Small, tight clusters with small berries results in a wine of great depth and concentration while retaining an amazing amount of natural acidity.
-This wine is a great parallel to the Occidental Pinot Noir as you get to see the differences between the two sites using the same clonal source.
+We source a small section of this vineyard planted using the revered Calera selection massale bud wood from the Ceritas Occidental Vineyard.
+This wine is an excellent parallel to the Occidental Pinot Noir as you get to see the differences between the two sites using the same clonal source.
+Small, tight clusters with small berries result in a wine of great depth and concentration while retaining a fantastic amount of natural acidity.

 CUVEE CHLOE \ Monopole

 Just east of the town of Occidental is one of the sweet spots for making Pinot Noir.
-The Senna vineyard sits in the coolest part of the Green Valley, often colder than vineyards found at higher elevation.
-Here, due to the lower elevation, the fog sweeps into the site earlier and stays longer than sites closer to the cost.
-Planted 15 years ago using the shy bearing Swan clone, a suitcase clone brought back from the famed La Tache vineyard in Vosne-Romanee.
+Planted 15 years ago, the shy bearing Swan clone was sourced as a suitcase clone from the famed La Tache vineyard in Vosne-Romanee.
+The Senna vineyard sits in the coolest part of the Green Valley, often colder than vineyards found at a higher elevation.
+Due to the lower elevation, the fog sweeps into the site earlier and stays longer than sites closer to the cost.

-Shallow sandstone soils coupled with dry farming and meter by meter spacing allows the naturally small vines to produce small, intense, pea-sized berry clusters resulting in a wine with great intensity and finesse at the same time.
-Ripening in a meter by meter vineyard is much slower allowing depth and concentration without sacrificing aromatic intensity and high natural acidities.
+Shallow sandstone soils coupled with dry farming and meter by meter spacing allow the naturally small vines to produce small, intense, pea-sized berry clusters resulting in a wine with great intensity and finesse at the same time.
+Ripening in a meter-by-meter vineyard is much slower, allowing depth and concentration without sacrificing aromatic power and high natural acidities.

 OCCIDENTAL VINEYARD \ Monopole

-One of the sites we longed for holding was the Occidental Vineyard on Taylor Lane.
+One of the sites we longed to hold was the Occidental Vineyard on Taylor Lane.
 Steve Kistler planted this site (in partnership with the Dutton family) in 1990 using heritage selection massale Pinot Noir material.
 For many years, this site supplied grapes for his coveted Cuvee Catherine.
 The Dutton’s decision to sell the property in 2009 to Evening Land.
-On either side of the vineyard lies Theriot Vineyard (Littorai) and across the street is Summa (Rivers-Marie and William Seylem) and down the road is Que Syrah (Arnot Roberts).
+On either side of the vineyard lies Theriot Vineyard (Littorai), and across the street is Summa (Rivers-Marie and William Seylem) and down the road is Que Syrah (Arnot Roberts).

-Ceritas signed a long-term lease in 2016 allowing us to work the site as we would like.
-The site is perfectly situated.
+Ceritas signed a long-term lease in 2016, allowing us to work the site as we would like.
+The site is ideally situated.
 South Facing.
 Heritage selection massale clonal material.
 Blue schist soils with moderate clay content.
 Well-drained due to underlying bedrock.
 Dry farmed.
 We could not be more excited about working with this site.

 CAREX \ Monopole